albertopiras/React-slide-router/README.md

 $ npm start
 ```

-The Example will run on http://localhost:4000/
+The example will run on http://localhost:4000/ with webpack dev server.